George Henderson (architect): Life and career

-In April 1876 Henderson and Davidson once again dissolved their partnership; this time permanently and on somewhat hostile terms.
+In April 1876, Henderson and Davidson once again dissolved their partnership; this time permanently and on somewhat hostile terms.
 Henderson had been working largely as the firm's office manager and had overseen the costing of the jobs; work which left him little time for design which was his true passion.
-Unsatisfied with his position, he accepted an offer to become a partner to architect William Hay who had also trained under his father and had recently returned to Edinburgh after a highly successful career for many years as an architect in Toronto.
+Unsatisfied with his position, he accepted an offer to become a partner to architect William Hay, who had also trained under his father and had recently returned to Edinburgh after a highly successful career for many years as an architect in Toronto.
 He left Australia for Scotland a few months after dissolving his relationship with Davidson and in early 1877 formed an official partnership with Hay.

 Henderson and Hay's practice in Edinburgh mainly consisted of building churches, both in Scotland and abroad.
-The two men notably designed the Cathedral of the Most Holy Trinity, Bermuda in Bermuda which was constructed in 1885.
+The two men notably designed the Cathedral of the Most Holy Trinity, Bermuda which was constructed in 1885.
 While Hay designed the majority of the structure; Henderson designed the eastern portion of the cathedral.
 He also assisted Hay in the restoration of St. Giles' Cathedral in Edinburgh from 1878–1884.
 The two men worked together until Hay became seriously ill in October 1887.
 Hay died eight months later and Henderson took over the practice which he led until his own death seven and a half years later.

 He died in 1905 at 25 Hermitage Gardens in Edinburgh at the age of 58.
 He is buried in Grange Cemetery.
 The grave lies on the south side of the wall separating the south-west and north-west sections.

 Family

-In 1897 Henderson married Mary Elizabeth Leith Malcolm.
+In 1897, Henderson married Mary Elizabeth Leith Malcolm.
 The couple had two daughters together: Elizabeth Stella and Amy Louise Huntly.